Saran-Nag/SPAC_Shiny-Purdue-2025/getting_started.md

 2. Explore **Annotations** to understand your cell types
 3. Check **Features** for gene expression overview
 4. Use **Spatial** tab for spatial analysis
-5. Create publication-ready plots in visualization tabs
+5. Create and download plots in visualization tabs

 ### Performance Notes
 - Large datasets (>1M cells) are optimized for speed